ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

 21. We now have a working and fully tested driver for our IP-Core!

-.. warning:: While we tested our functions with a lot of different error cases and made sure they behave as expected we omitted the fact that the multiplication can overflow.
-This is especially tricky in this case since the multiplication is implemented in hardware, thus the rules for C do not apply to it.
-There are two ways to handle this: implement the hardware multiplication in a way that saturates on overflow or check if the multiplication will overflow before writing to the PL.
+.. warning:: While we tested our functions with a lot of different error cases and made sure they behave as expected, we omitted the fact that the multiplication can overflow.
+This is especially tricky in this case since the multiplication is implemented in hardware.
+Thus the rules for C do not apply to it.
+There are two ways to handle this: implement the hardware multiplication to saturate on overflow or check if the multiplication will overflow before writing to the PL.
 The way :ref:`AXI_testIP` is implemented will *wrap* on overflow, i.e., 2147483647*2 will be a negative value.
 Keep this concept in mind for real IP-Cores that you implement.
-Additionally, prevent the software driver to write values that are out of range to the IP-Core, e.g., if the register only uses 10 bit.
+Additionally, prevent the software driver from writing values that are out of range to the IP-Core, e.g., if the register only uses 10 bit.
 Note that the AXI data width is always 32-bit.

 Static allocator
 ================

 To summarize what we have so far:

-- Software driver that read and writes all relevant hardware registers of our IP-Core (``uz_myIP_hw``)
+- Software driver that reads and writes all relevant hardware registers of our IP-Core (``uz_myIP_hw``)
 - This driver consists only of pure functions and serves as an abstraction layer for the hardware registers and offsets
 - Unit tests that ensure that ``uz_myIP_hw`` works
 - Software driver for the functionality of the IP-Core, i.e., multiply two values with the interface located in ``uz_myIP.h``